microblink/microblink-js/README.md

 #### Source

-Microblink Scan Web is standalone Angular application available as GIT submodule at [scan](./scan) directory.
+Microblink Scan Web is a standalone Angular application available as GIT submodule at [scan](https://github.com/microblink/microblink-scan-web) directory.

 #### How it works